What is Focal Length in Photography? Understanding Lenses

 Choosing which focal length to use will usually be determined by how big you want your subject to be within your photograph and how close you can position yourself.

-If you’re shooting an interior, you might be better off with 20mm or even wider focal lengths as you won’t have much space in which to work.
+If you’re photographing an interior, you might be better off with 20mm or even wider focal lengths as you won’t have much space in which to work.

 As seen above, distortion is also a factor.
 Longer focal lengths of 50mm and above tend to be better for portraits as they are more flattering to facial features.